Disposing of Electronic Waste

 Flagler County has a hazardous waste facility to assist with the disposal of much of this material.
 The facility can assist with the recycling or disposal of these items:

 - Computers, such as desktops, laptops, mini-towers, towers, all-in-ones, etc.

 - Computer peripherals and accessories, including keyboards, mice, zip drives, external hard drives, external drives, external DVD / CD drives, flat-screen monitors, post-1999 SVGA monitors, scanners, printers, speakers, battery back-up units, related cables, etc.

 - Other digital equipment, including digital cameras, recorders, GPS units and related hardware, and remote controls

 - Audio / video equipment, such as amplifiers, receivers, DVD players, VCRs, cassette and reel to reel tape players, turntables, and related electrical hardware

 - Power tools, plug-in and rechargeable power tools, battery packs, and chargers

 - Communications equipment such as portable radios, ham radios, pagers, cell phones, and cordless and wired phones

-- Televisions (except CRT televisions) and remote controls
+- Televisions (except CRT and projection televisions) and remote controls

 - Rechargeable appliances including dustbusters, shavers, flashlights, small toys, fans, toothbrushes, etc.